abdellah2288/Ranshinban/README.md

 ### Mapping

 The mapper displays a real time 2D map of the estimations.
 Naturally, knowing only the distance D between the beacon and the scanner will give us a circle of radius D where the scanner is positioned relative to the beacon.
 In order to get an estimate of the scanner's position in 3D space, at least 3 beacons are needed.
 The environmental constant or path loss exponent accounts for losses in the environment and should be tuned for better results.
+The user may log mapping data by clicking on the **Enable logging** button.